How many litigation & safety risks are hiding among your contractors?

 - Unlicensed and uninsured usually go hand-in-hand – If you use a contractor who has no insurance they have no way to repay you for any property damage if there is an accident.
 You end up footing the bill.

 - Poor work quality – Just because a contractor is unlicensed doesn’t mean they will do a bad job, but as a rule, they are more likely to do bad work than licensed contractors because they are not held to any standards of training, experience or specific qualifications.

 - Con artists – Stories about scams by con artists posing as qualified contractors have become legendary.
 Often they target the elderly and promise unrealistically low pricing or use scare tactics to close bad deals, so this may be less of a risk for an established business.

-- Non compliance with building codes – Unlicensed contractors are often unfamiliar with building codes and do not have the ability to obtain the necessary permits.
-Without them a building inspector will force you to repair the job if doesn’t comply with building and zoning codes.
+- Non-compliance with building codes – Unlicensed contractors are often unfamiliar with building codes and do not have the ability to obtain the necessary permits.
+Without them, a building inspector will force you to repair the job if it doesn’t comply with building and zoning codes.

 How to identify your best and worst contractors